Sokol Cikalleshi: Osmanlıspor

 On 28 August 2017 Cikalleshi signed for fellow Süper Lig side Osmanlıspor a 3-years contract, transferring from İstanbul Başakşehir for a fee of €2 million and will earn €2.5 million per season.
 He made his debut in the 4th game week against Göztepe on 10 September 2017 coming on as a substitute at half-time in a 0–2 loss.
 Cikalleshi started the 2018 in a phenomenal way as he was given a starting place in the 2017–18 Turkish Cup round of 16 second Leg match against Beşiktaş in which he managed to score twice respectively in the 86th minute to balance the score only 3 minutes after disadvantage and in the 88th minute to give his side the 2–1 victory; however his goals weren't enough Beşiktaş advanced further after winning the first leg 4–1.

 Akhisar Belediyespor

 On 16 January 2019, Cikalleshi made a surprise return to Turkish top flight by signing with Akhisar Belediyespor, whom he had a successful, albeit short spell in 2016–17 season.
 He signed a contract until June 2022 and was given squad number 37.
 In his first game two days later, Cikalleshi played in the second half and scored his team's lone goal in a 1–3 home defeat to Beşiktaş.

-Al-Khaleej
+Konyaspor

+On 11 September 2020, Cikalleshi was signed by Konyaspor on a two-year contract for an undisclosed fee.
+He made his competitive debut eight days later in a goalless draw against Gençlerbirliği, and scored his first goal later on 16 January 2021 in a 3–2 home win over Göztepe.
+On 3 February 2022, Cikalleshi extended his contract with the club for two more years.
 On 24 August 2022, Cikalleshi joined Saudi Arabian club Al-Khaleej on loan from Konyaspor.
+He scored 10 goals in 29 league appearances as his side narrowly avoided relegation.
+In July 2023, Cikalleshi returned to his parent club ahead of the 2023–24 season.
+He had a strong start to the season, scoring for the first time in the opening two rounds, respectively against İstanbulspor and Antalyaspor.